irods-contrib/metalnx-web/docs/INSTALL.md

 Metalnx has been tested with iRODS version 4.1 or later.

 For information on how to install iRODS, please see: [http://www.irods.org/download/](http://www.irods.org/download) and [docs.irods.org](https://docs.irods.org/)

-##### Python #####

-Python 2.6 or later version is required to run the RMD service and must be installed on the ICAT and each iRODS Resource server that will run RMD.

-For information on how to install Python, refer to:  [https://www.python.org/](https://www.python.org)

 ##### Java Devel #####